PowerShell/ProjectMercury/README.md

 ### OpenAI-GPT Agent

-This is a more generalized agent that users can bring their own instance of Azure OpenAI and a completely customizable prompt.
-Right now it is defaulted to an internal Azure OpenAI endpoint with a prompt to be an assistant for PowerShell commands.
+This is a more generalized agent that users can bring their own instance of Azure OpenAI (or the public OpenAI) and a completely customizable system prompt.
+Right now, it is defaulted to an internal Azure OpenAI endpoint with a prompt to be an assistant for PowerShell commands.
 This is for internal private preview purposes only.

 ## Getting an Azure OpenAI Endpoint Key